 I was amazed how simple this project actually was!
 The hardest part was figuring out the net situation.
 We’ll offer two options: A commercial net (select the 6 x 4 x 3 size) you can purchase as well as a “Hillbilly” version that is every bit as effective, but just looks a little cooky! :) Although there isn’t a huge difference in price, the hillbilly version is slightly less expensive!
 In total, we spent around $30-35 total on each of these goals.
 The final size of the goal is 5 x 4 x 3.

 Here’s what you’ll need for the frame of the goal: 4 10-foot, 1-inch PVC Pipes, and PVC Primer and Glue.
 You’ll also need this net (6 x 4 x 3 size) OR you can purchase some hex poultry netting at a home improvement store instead.

 1. Cut your four 10-foot pieces of PVC into (2) 5-foot sections, (2) 4-foot sections, (2) 3-foot sections, and (6) 20-inch sections.
-You could even beg someone from the hardware/home improvement store to cut them for you if they aren’t busy (which is what my husband did when he had to replace a goal after a large limb fell in a storm and destroyed the original).
+You could even ask someone from the hardware/home improvement store to cut them for you if they aren’t busy (which is what my husband did when he had to replace a goal after a large limb fell in a storm and destroyed the original).

 2. Start assembling the goal.
 Use the T-Joints to join (3) 20-inch pieces for the top and repeat for the bottom.
 Add the 5-foot pieces to create the back frame.

 3. Use an elbow joint on each end of the bottom of the back frame to add the 3-foot sections.
 Then add the 4-foot sections for the side posts.

 4. Once the goal is assembled, take it apart one piece at time and add the glue.

 The purple primer goes first: Outside on the cut PVC pieces…

 Now, you’re ready for the net!